BenMullan/notebook-2-app/readme.md

 - Identifying & removing _secrets_ (e.g. API keys) and placing them in a seperate `.env` file
 - Suggesting the insertion of proper documentation & commentry within the code
 - Moving pip dependancies into a centralised `requirements.txt` file
-- Homogonising identifiers' naming conventions
+- Homogenising identifiers' naming conventions e.g. to `snake_case`
 - (Freedom to insert custom transformations!)